 SEO isn’t a gimmick.
 It’s a long-term strategy that makes your website as visible as possible.
-To see your traffic double, then triple and on and on, invest in smart SEO strategies that increase your visibility over time.
+To see your traffic double, then triple, and on and on, invest in a smart SEO strategy that increases your visibility over time.

 The more flawless you can make the user experience, the better chance you’ll have of ranking high in search results in Google and other search engines.